Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors: Introduction

-\end{itemize} Efforts are made to remove those limitations and make probing tasks more diverse.
-For instance, \cite{hewitt-manning-2019-structural} propose ``structural probe'', which is a much more intricate probing task. \citep{Zhengbao2020Know} propose to automatically generate certain probing tasks.
-Non-probing methods are also explored to relieve the last two limitations.
-For example, \citep{emily2019VisBert} visualize embedding from BERT using UMAP and show that the embeddings of the same word under different contexts are separated into different clusters. \citep{Kawin2019Contextual} analyze the similarity between embeddings of the same word in different contexts.
-Both of these works show transformers provide a context-specific representation.

-\citep{faruqui-etal-2015-sparse, arora2018linear, zhang2019word} demonstrate how to use dictionary learning to explain, improve, and visualize the uncontextualized word embedding representations.
+\citet{faruqui-etal-2015-sparse, arora2018linear, zhang2019word} demonstrate how to use dictionary learning to explain, improve, and visualize the uncontextualized word embedding representations.
 In this work, we propose to use dictionary learning to alleviate the limitations of the other transformer interpretation techniques.
-Our results show that dictionary learning provides a powerful visualization tool, which even leads to some surprising new knowledge.
+Our results show that dictionary learning provides a powerful visualization tool, leading to some surprising new knowledge.